sandro/specjour/README.markdown

     gem install specjour

 ## Start a manager
 Running `specjour` on the command-line will start a manager which advertises that it's ready to run specs.
-By default, the manager will only use one worker to run yours specs.
-If you had 4 cores however, you could use `specjour --workers 4` to run 4 sets of specs at once.
+By default, the manager will use your system cores to determine the number of workers to use.
+Two cores equals two workers.
+If you only want to dedicate 1 core to running specs, use `$ specjour --workers 1`.

     $ specjour